Paul Ryan grilled for remaining on Fox board of directors amid election fraud revelations - KESQ

 By Oliver Darcy, CNN Business

-In the interview, conducted by conservative commentator Charlie Sykes on The Bulwark Podcast, Ryan was asked how he could associate himself with a company that “is pumping toxic sludge, racism, disinformation, and attacks on democracy.”
+In the interview, conducted by conservative commentator Charlie Sykes at the University of Wisconsin-Milwaukee and posted Tuesday on The Bulwark Podcast, Ryan was asked how he could associate himself with a company that “is pumping toxic sludge, racism, disinformation, and attacks on democracy.”

 “Do you have any responsibility?”
 Sykes asked.

-Note: Clarification: This story has been updated to note that the podcast went live Tuesday but was taped last week.